Ilyass-42/lost-in-darija/README.md

 # 🗣️ Lost in Darija

-A speech-to-speech translation pipeline that converts spoken English into Moroccan Darija (الدارجة), designed for tourists navigating Morocco.
+A speech-to-speech translation pipeline that converts spoken English into Moroccan Darija, designed for tourists navigating Morocco.

 ---